 Simon holds a degree from the University of Edinburgh (MSc in ecological economics).

 Adriaan Korthuis is a co-founder and managing partner of Climate Focus.
-He is the strategic advisor of companies, government agencies and international organizations across the globe.
+He is a strategic advisor of companies, government agencies and international organizations across the globe.
 He possesses a profound knowledge of climate change projects and market dynamics.
 He is a strong promoter of private sector engagement in climate finance and has a keen eye on the interaction between public sector policy development and private sector engagement.
 Currently, Adriaan is advising on voluntary carbon markets by supporting concrete projects and transactions and by promoting their use to speed-up sustainable development.